andyjakubowski/kingly-site/src/v1/api/index.md

 - If there is a feasible transition, select the first transition according to what follows:
   - if there is an `INIT` transition, select that
   - if there is an eventless transition, select that
-  - otherwise select the first transition whose guard is fulfilled (as ordered per array index)
+  - otherwise, select the first transition whose guard is fulfilled (as ordered per array index)
 - evaluate the selected transition
-  - if the target control state is an history state, replace it by the control state it references (i.e. the last seen nested state for that compound state)
+  - if the target control state is a history state, replace it with the control state it references (i.e. the last seen nested state for that compound state)
   - run the action factory defined in the selected transition to get extended state updates, and machine outputs
   - **update the extended state** (with the updates produced by the action factory)
   - **aggregate** and memorize the outputs
   - update the control state to the target control state defined by the selected transition
-  - update the history for the control state (applies only if control state is a compound state)
+  - update the history for the control state (applies only if the control state is a compound state)
 - iterate on **Loop**
 - ***THE END***